Michael Mancera, MD

 Fellowship: Indiana University – EMS

-Dr. Mancera currently serves as the medical director for Fitch-Rona and Middleton Emergency Medical Services and has helped to develop and teach High-Performance CPR techniques for EMS providers and has delivered numerous EMS training sessions and lectures to local EMS partners.
-He is also passionate about training the next generation of EMS medical directors and serves as the inaugural director of the accredited EMS Fellowship at the Department of Emergency Medicine.
+Dr. Mancera received his degree in medicine from the University of Illinois College of Medicine in Chicago and completed his emergency medicine residency training in Grand Rapids, Michigan.
+He went on to complete fellowship training in EMS at the Indiana University Medical Center in Indianapolis.
+Dr. Mancera currently serves as the medical director for Fitch-Rona EMS and Middleton EMS, as well as Medical Advisor for Dane County EMS.
+He has helped to develop and teach high-performance CPR techniques for EMS providers and has delivered numerous EMS training sessions and lectures to local EMS partners.
+He is also passionate about training the next generation of EMS medical directors and serves as the inaugural director of the accredited EMS Fellowship at the University of Wisconsin Hospitals and Clinics.
 He has also served on the State of Wisconsin Physician Advisory Committee.

 In 2021, Dr. Mancera was named to the Citizen CPR Foundation’s 40 Under 40 list, which aims to highlight individuals in the U.S. and internationally who have made significant contributions to measuring sudden cardiac arrest outcomes, improving care, and saving lives.
 Dr. Mancera became interested in sudden cardiac arrest preparedness and survival during his emergency medicine residency.
 While he was resuscitating a patient who had suffered a cardiac arrest, he came to a stark realization that changed the course of his career: that many of the critical events leading to the successful return of spontaneous circulation (ROSC) in the patient had occurred before the patient ever arrived at the hospital.